Scenario Based Learning Module

 Sample instructional design project

-Professionals who create presentation slides
+For professionals who create presentation slides

 Scenario-based e-learning module

-Interactive elements, video, knowledge check
+Interactive elements, video, knowledge checks

 This project is a prototype for an e-learning module focused on improving slide presentation design.
 The module introduces learners to common presentation challenges through a short scenario in which a character’s is shown logical improvements for designing a better slide.